 In 2018, with funding from Pitkin County Healthy Rivers Board, RFC and Ruedi Water and Power Authority (RWAPA) brought many entities from the original group together at a Watershed Summit to discuss individual and collective achievements from the Plan, and create momentum for the future.
 An Executive Summary and Update were published in 2019.
 Each entity involved in the plan has received a "Quick Guide" that highlights actions they have committed to participating in now, or in the future.
 In addition, the Roaring Fork Watershed Interactive Tool provides a one stop shop to learn about all aspects of the watershed, including the Plan.

 Why do we need a Watershed Plan?
-Water is one of our most precious natural resources and one which can readily be physically removed from the watershed by transmountain diversions.
-Local water resources are also threatened by global climate change, pollution from both natural and man‐made sources, and overuse.
+Water is one of our most precious natural resources and one which can readily be physically removed from the watershed by transmountain diversion.
+Local water resources are also threatened by global climate change, pollution from both natural and man-made sources and overuse.

 Benefits of a Watershed Plan

 - A structure for continued input from and dialogue between all stakeholders